 - MTHFR A1298C homozygous = 40% loss of function

-As you can see above if you have a mthfr mutation you have a significantly higher percentage in reduced ability to produce a complex enzyme that metabolizes folate which is needed to control methylation, a vital process that keeps you healthy and alive.
-And it doesn’t stop there, reduce ability to utilize folate means that other essential vitamins and minerals that are needed to keep your cardiovascular system healthy cannot work properly simply because they all rely on folate metabolism to work properly.
+As you can see above if you have a mthfr mutation you also have a significantly higher percentage in reduced ability to produce a complex enzyme.
+That metabolizes folate which is needed to control methylation, But a vital process that keeps you healthy and alive.
+And it doesn’t stop there, reduce the ability to utilize folate means that other essential vitamins and minerals that are needed to keep your cardiovascular system healthy cannot work properly simply because they all rely on folate metabolism to work properly.

 Causes of stroke